DaloLorn/EnhancedModProjectTemplate/README.md

 **Note:** when creating mod projects using this project template, it is **extremely important** that Project Name, Solution name, and Title match **exactly**.
 Otherwise, there will be issues during first-time setup, and the mod project will be broken.

-2) Perform once-per-project setup by running the "RUN_THIS.bat" batch file inside the created mod project directory.
+2) Perform once-per-project setup by running the "SETUP.bat" batch file inside the created mod project directory.
 The file will automatically delete itself afterwards.
-If you wish to build against the Community Highlander; validate the project with Xymanek's X2ProjectGenerator; enable cooking; or build against another mod, you can use "ADVANCED_SETUP.bat", instead.
+If you wish to build against the Community Highlander; validate the project with Xymanek's X2ProjectGenerator; enable cooking; or build against another mod, you can use "SETUP_ADVANCED.bat", instead.
 It will help you configure any of these features.

 3) Enjoy.
 If your mod project doesn't require some of the files and folders created by EMPT, feel free to delete them.